yogesh-sindam/Kubernetes-DailyEvolve/README.md

 **--from-literal=name_of_key=value_of_key**
 **--from-file=external_secret.txt** also used
-is used to create a any thing dynamically or runtime using this parameter. typically used for create ConfigMap, Secret best for small changes, local test.
+is used to create a any thing dynamically or runtime using this parameter. typically used for create ConfigMap, Secret best for small changes, local test

 `kubectl create secret generic external_secret --from-literal=username=alex`
 `kubectl get secret external_secret -o ymal`